From East to West

 Truly, there are so many around Quebec City that you may not want to drive that much further east.
 I visited Siberia just North of Quebec City and I was very happy I did.
 Siberia is an outdoor spa that has really taken advantage of the large and beautiful surrounding that they have.
 On a hill that leads down to a creek (in which you can actually cold plunge), Siberia is spotted with 2-4 person warm pools, dry saunas, outdoor and indoor rest areas, and nice little pathways to guide you through the landscaped forest.
 I just loved the unpretentious feel to this peaceful spa.
 You will always find a private nook in which to relax.

 Of course there is so much more in Quebec to be explored.
 Areas around Mt.
 Tremblant and east of Quebec City (south shore of St. Lawrence) deserve more time for exploring.
 Actually bathing spas (called ‘bains nordiques’) are spotted throughout the province, on either side of the St. Lawrence.
-Before leaving Quebec I was able to stop in at Appalaches Lodge Spa et Villégiature which still needs a little breaking in, but all baths and saunas were good.
+Before leaving Quebec I was able to stop in at Appalaches Lodge Spa et Villégiature which still needed a little breaking in, but all baths and saunas were good.

 So the time came to leave Ottawa, but I was excited to see what the Trans-Canada along the great lakes would offer.
 I had heard rumours that Thunder Bay had quite the traditional bathing spa culture, due in part to the large number of Finns and Eastern European who had settled there.
 All it took was asking one person about saunas and we were told that Kanga’s was the place to go.